 Welcome to my website!
 Thanks for stopping by.

 I am an evolutionary conservation biologist with a focus on Pacific salmon.
-My research examines human pressures on fish and other aquatic and marine species and elucidates how they respond and adapt to these pressures.
+My graduate and postdoctoral research examined human pressures on fish and other aquatic and marine species and elucidated how they respond and adapt to these pressures.
 I enjoy addressing questions from both ecological and evolutionary perspectives.

 I am currently a research scientist with the Washington Department of Fish and Wildlife.
-I work on statewide salmonid issues.
+I work on statewide salmonid issues, data synthesis, and science coordination and communication.

 I received my BA in biology from Kenyon College in Ohio.